synergy-hyperledger/hyperledger-network/README.md

 - update the hlf_vars file to your Org requirements
 - Run the hlf_setup.sh script to create the CAs and the network structure for Org1
 - Run the hlf_setup.sh script to create the CAs and the network structure for Org2
-- Copy the Org2 MSP to Org1 server
+- Copy/share the Org2 MSP to Org1 server
 - Run the start_org1.sh to start the Org1
 - Run the start_org2.sh to start the Org2